 - The type and amount of chemotherapy affects how well your ovaries will work.

-- Talk to your gynecologist about ways to keep your ovaries safe from chemotherapy and/or radiation.
+- Talk to your gynecologist about ways to try to keep your ovaries safe from chemotherapy and/or radiation.

 If I’m planning to receive chemotherapy or radiation therapy, is there anything that I can do to increase my chances of being able to get pregnant in the future?

 Possibly.
 The goal of treatment is to cure your cancer and hope that at the same time your ovaries can be protected from the side effects of chemotherapy and/or radiation.
-Although there are limited scientific studies, a surgical procedure to move the ovaries out of the field of radiation or medicine that temporarily turns the ovaries off and keeps the eggs safe, may be helpful in increasing the chances of becoming pregnant later.
+Although there are limited scientific studies, a surgical procedure to move the ovaries out of the field of radiation or medicine that temporarily turns the ovaries off and may keep the eggs safer, could be helpful in increasing the chances of becoming pregnant later.
 Everybody is different and factors such as your age at treatment, kind of cancer you had, and the type of treatment you received, will determine what treatment option your gynecologist or reproductive endocrinologist recommends for you.

 Freezing of ovarian tissue: Some fertility centers are able to freeze ovarian tissue.
 Talk to your doctor to see if this is a possible option for you.

-Freezing eggs: This requires a procedure to remove eggs from your ovaries and then freeze them.
+Freezing eggs: This requires two weeks of medication injections and then a procedure to remove eggs from your ovaries and then freeze them.
 The medical term for this is “oocyte” (egg) “cryopreservation” (freezing) of a human egg.

 Oophoropexy: This is a surgical procedure that is done to move one or both of the ovaries away from where the radiation is pointed.
-A procedure called a laparoscopic oophoropexy is often recommended.
+A procedure called a laparoscopic oophoropexy may be recommended.

-GnRH agonists: This is a man-made hormone and medical treatment that works by temporarily shutting off the ovaries which causes symptoms similar to menopause.
+GnRH agonists: This is a man-made hormone treatment that works by temporarily shutting off the ovaries, and which causes symptoms similar to menopause.
 This medicine is available in a nasal spray or injection.
-GnRH agonists work by lowering the estrogen level and stopping the eggs in the ovaries from being stimulated.
-Most women will not have periods while taking this therapy, however, some side effects of treatment may include irregular vaginal bleeding, depression, headaches and/or insomnia.
+GnRH agonists work by stopping the eggs in the ovaries from being stimulated, and therefore also lowers the estrogen levels.
+Most women will not have periods while taking this therapy, however, some side effects of treatment may include hot flashes, irregular vaginal bleeding, depression, headaches and/or insomnia.
 Usually a woman will start to ovulate again and get her period about 6 weeks after stopping this medicine.
 A few studies have shown that women who receive GnRH agonists while on chemotherapy have a better chance of preserving their ovarian function, but others show no effect.

 Oral Contraceptive Pills (OCPs): Most health care providers feel that OCPs may have a protective effect on fertility.
 This is based on a small research study that compared the amount of “follicles” or young “eggs” a woman has before and after chemotherapy.
 Early findings suggest those women, who were taking OCP’s during chemotherapy, had the same amount of follicles (young eggs) before and after treatment.